-Students in grades 9-12 must be enrolled in a minimum of six credit bearing classes unless the principal or principal's designee has granted an exception or a student is attending under the Part-time attendance guidelines.
+Students in grades 9-12 must be enrolled in a minimum of six credit bearing classes unless the principal or principal's designee has granted an exception or a student is attending under the Parttime attendance guidelines.

-Students wishing to appeal this requirement must schedule a meeting with the building principal or principal designee.
+Students wishing to appeal this requirement must schedule a meeting with the building Principal or Principal designee.
 Students must present their request in writing and provide supporting documentation where appropriate.
 Students who choose to end their day early must leave campus or congregate in approved areas.

-Exceptions may include but are not limited to following:
+Exceptions to the six-credit requirement may include but are not limited to following:

 - 1. Family Needs (e.g. financial)

 - 2. Educational requires documentation

 - Enrolled in post-secondary program (e.g. Carroll College or HCT)

 - Enrolled in post-secondary online or dual credit program

 - 3. IEP and 504 Educational Plans

 - 4. Extraordinary Opportunity requires written plan

 - Academic Internship

 - Senior Project

 - Job Shadow

 - Independent Study

 - Other